ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 |                   | 4,000 - 7,999       | 300 - 40,000  |                       256 |
 |                   | 8,000 - 9,999       | 500 - 48,000  |                       256 |
 |                   | 10,000 - 16,000     | 1,000 - 48,000|                       256 |
-{: caption="Table 3.
-Available IOPS based on volume size" caption-side="bottom"}
+{: caption="Available IOPS based on volume size" caption-side="bottom"}

 If your application needs more IOPS and throughput, you can increase the volume size and specify a new IOPS value in a higher range.
 Capacity and IOPS can be modified only when the volume is attached to a running instance.
 {: tip}